DepositsTeam/deposits-md/deposits_one_click_checkout_web_sdk.md

 # Deposits One Click Checkout Web SDK

-The Deposits One-Click Checkout SDK allows allows merchants to quickly enroll, onboard, and checkout customers.
+The Deposits One-Click Checkout SDK allows merchants to quickly enroll, onboard, and checkout customers.
 We provide powerful and customizable UI screens that can be used out-of-the-box to collect payments from your users with or without a deposit account